Emyrk/nampower/README.md

 - SPELL_CAST_EVENT - Fires when you cast a spell with additional information
 - SPELL_DAMAGE_EVENT_SELF and SPELL_DAMAGE_EVENT_OTHER - Combat damage events
 - Buff/Debuff Events (BUFF_ADDED_SELF, BUFF_REMOVED_SELF, etc.)
+- AURA_CAST_ON_SELF and AURA_CAST_ON_OTHER - Aura application events (fires once per aura effect; "Self" fires when the aura lands on the active player, including self-cast with no explicit target; includes aura metadata + amplitude/misc + aura cap bitfield for buff/debuff slots); set `NP_EnableAuraCastEvents=1` to enable
 - UNIT_DIED - Fires when a unit dies

 ## Bug Reporting